mirkin/pi-word-clock/docs/new_pi_setup.md

 3cW change 3 words
-BcW change from beginning to end of word ci" change innder text beween "" can use (<etc. yiw yank inner word copy current word even if cursor not at start viwp visually select inner word and paste over with what was coppied shift-r replace, just start typing over everything
+BcW change from beginning to end of word ci" change innder text beween "" can use (<etc. cit change inner tag <></>
+yiw yank inner word copy current word even if cursor not at start viwp visually select inner word and paste over with what was coppied R replace, just start typing over everything
 A append at end
-I insert at start
-shift i skip whitespace and insert s delete char at cursor and enter insert mode
+I insert at start like ^ but insert mode s delete char at cursor and enter insert mode
 S clear line and being insert
 C delete from cursor to end and begin insert mode o new line after
 O new line before

-Copy Paste
-y yank 2yW copy 2 WORDS
-p paste after cursor
-P paste before

 Marking
 ma mb ... mz set marker in named register a-z
 'a 'z goto start of line of marker
 `a `z goto marker
+:marks show all marks

 MAtching Quotes
 ci (change inner quote) then ' or " or { or <